JosmaryR/Assignment-01---LeetCode-Problem-Set---Josmary/README.md

 # Assignment-01---LeetCode-Problem-Set---Josmary
-This repository features solutions for 8 LeetCode problems (5 Easy, 2 Medium, and 1 Hard).
-Each entry includes the source code and a link to a YouTube video providing a detailed explanation.
+This repository contains solutions to 8 LeetCode problems (5 Easy, 2 Medium, and 1 Hard).
+Each entry includes the full source code and a link to a YouTube video with a detailed explanation of all the problems.

 ##  Selected Problems